Renting a Condo Vs. an Apartment in NYC

 Professionalism

-A property manager or management company is usually onsite to handle any tenant requests, leasing questions, maintenance issues, etc.
+A property manager or management company is usually onsite to handle tenant requests, leasing questions, maintenance issues, etc.

 Easy rent payments